One great week of Albania travel experiences

-Traveling Albania on a budget without your own transport or as a solo female traveler?
+Albania travels on a budget without your own transport or as a solo female traveler?
 No problem.
-Albania has been one of the most interesting and welcoming countries, I have been to so far.
-While traveling around Albania in May 2015, I just met helpful, polite and curious people between beautiful mountains and hidden beaches.
+Albania is one of the most interesting and welcoming countries, I have been to so far.
+On my Albania holidays as an individual traveler, I just met helpful, polite and curious people in a country full of beautiful mountains, scenic streets and hidden beaches.
+I’m happy, that I skipped all my prejudices and dared to explore a country away from major backpacking routes!
+Even as a woman, traveling around Albania alone without a car, I felt very safe and welcome.
+I can recommend holidays in Albania!

-To get to Albania, I crossed the border from Montenegro to Shkoder/Shkodra by bus.
-While backpacking Albania, I had an amazing ferry ride on the Lake Koman ferry, went on a little hike in the Albanian Alps in Valbona, where I stayed in a small and welcoming guesthouse.
-From Valbona, I continued my backpacking trip to Tirana by bus through the Kosovo.
-I spoke to frustrated young Albanians in Berat, met street kids in Durres and went swimming at the beautiful beaches of Himara.
+Some of the highlights of my Albania travel: I had an amazing ferry ride on the Lake Koman ferry, went on a little hike in the amazing Albanian Alps in Valbona, where I stayed in a small and welcoming guesthouse.
+From Valbona Albania, I continued my backpacking trip to Tirana by bus through the Kosovo.
+I spoke to frustrated young Albanians in Berat, met street kids in Durres and went swimming at the beautiful Himara beaches.
 I didn’t get bored for a minute.
-Be ready to soak in the atmosphere, meet begging kids, shop at markets and to enjoy the scenery.
+Be ready to soak in the atmosphere, meet begging kids, shop at markets and to enjoy the daily street scenery.

-I always felt safe while traveling Albania on a budget.
+I always felt safe during my Albania holidays.
 It is perfectly possible to get around Albania by public transport, paying just a few Euros for each bus ride.
 No one tried to scam or overcharge me.
-Moreover, I didn’t see anyone getting aggressive or misbehaving openly.
-Young men in groups reacted rather shy towards me, maybe watching me from a distance.
+Never.
+Moreover, I didn’t see anyone getting aggressive or misbehaving openly in public.
+Young men in groups reacted rather shy towards me.
+No one tried to flirt with me.
+Some were maybe watching me from a distance.
 That was it.

 Meet the “sworn virgins” of Albania